 One popular type of dryer is the belt dryer, which mechanically conveys the material on a moving conveyor belt, exposing it to the heat source suspended above.
-These dryers are good for when the material cannot be agitated or mixed while drying, or when emissions are a concern.
-Even though they have a large footprint, they can be flexible to fit within an area, and can often elevate material while drying.
+These dryers are good for when the material cannot be agitated or mixed while drying or when emissions are a concern.
+Even though they have a large footprint, they can be flexible to fit within an area and can often elevate material while drying.

 Fluid Bed Dryers

-The airflow and temperature can be adjusted for each individual material, and the equipment can be custom engineered and sized for the desired residency time to properly dry without burning.
+The airflow and temperature can be adjusted for each individual material, and the equipment can be custom-engineered and sized for the desired residency time to properly dry without burning.
 Because of fluidization, the material is thoroughly mixed, resulting in a homogeneous end product, and any fines can be removed and captured later.
 The fluid bed dryers can also be built with different temperature zones, allowing the material to be cooled and stabilized in the same piece of equipment, preventing condensation while cooling that belt dryers suffer from.

-Fluid bed dryers can be built with food grade stainless steel, and can include clean in place nozzles and removable hoods to make cleaning easy and efficient.
-Dried material can also be back-mixed to help dry difficult to process materials.
+Fluid bed dryers can be built with food-grade stainless steel and can include clean-in-place nozzles and removable hoods to make cleaning easy and efficient.
+Dried material can also be back-mixed to help dry difficult-to-process materials.